Rawat Hospital Project Needs More Funds To Complete - UrduPoint

 Rawat Hospital Project Needs More Funds To Complete

-Director Planning and Development District Health Authority Dr Ali Ehsan told APP ,that over 50 per cent construction work of the hospital had been completed despite financial constraints.

-He informed that Punjab government had so far spent Rs 282.17 million for construction of the hospital while the government had transferred an amount of Rs 15 million in the current financial year,adding an amount of around Rs 200 million would be required more for its completion.
+He informed that Punjab government had provided Rs 282.17 million for construction of the hospital, adding an amount of around Rs 200 million would be required more for its completion.

 "The government had given 55 kanals land on main GT road for establishment of the hospital while Rs 182.709 million would be spent on purchase of equipments, "he added